 Because I was proactive and communicated regularly with key personnel at my closing company and the Wyndham Transfer of Ownership Department, access to my points was much quicker than most would have expected at the time.

-Your experience may vary considerably from mine depending on a lot of factors, not the least of which is the availability of staff as a result of the downturn in the economy.
+Your experience may vary considerably from mine depending on a lot of factors.

 Depending on when you get access, you want to have some idea of how you are going to use the first allotment that you receive.
 In my case that allotment of 469,000 points was split between four contracts with three having a Use Year ending on December 31, 2009 and one contract scheduled to end on March 31, 2010.
 So, I had flexibility but not a lot of time.
 To get a detailed account of how my 2009 and 2010 points were used go to Article X.